What is Satiety?

 Foods that Provide Short-Term Satiety

-Foods with a low energy density, which contain more water and fibre and less fat, tend to make us feel full in the short term.
+Foods with a low energy density, which contain more water, fibre, and less fat, tend to make us feel full in the short term.
 Our stomach expands, and we can’t physically fit anything more in.

 For more details, see Low Energy Density Foods and Recipes: Will They Help You Feel Full with Fewer Calories?